-Policy Target Monitoring Indicator(s) Frequency Source CA5(a) 9,300 m 2 of exhibition or assembly and leisure floorspace within the tent building.
+Policy CA5: The Former Commonwealth Institute Policy Target Monitoring Indicator(s) Frequency Source

+CA5(a) 9,300 m 2 of exhibition or assembly and leisure floorspace within the tent building.
 The amount of floorspace for exhibition or assembly and leisure proposed as part of planning application for the redevelopment of the site.
 Annual Acolaid development control administration system.
 CA5(b) Re-use of the Commonwealth Institute as a high trips generating public institutional use.
-The proposed use for the Commonwealth Institute as part of planning application for the redevelopment of the site.
+The proposed use for the Commonwealth Institute building as part of planning application for the redevelopment of the wider site.
 Annual Acolaid development control administration system.
 CA5(c) Preserve the 'tent' building for future generations.
 The proposed use for the 'tent building' as part of planning application for the redevelopment of the site.
+Is the proposed use of the Commonwealth Institute 'tent building' one which will secure its continued use and provide regeneration benefits for Kensington High Street?
 Annual Acolaid development control administration system.
 CA5(d) Include the creation of an active public space on High Street Kensington frontage.
 The proposed public space as part of planning application for the redevelopment of the site.
+Has open space been provided on the site along the Kensington High Street frontage?
 Annual Acolaid development control administration system.
-CA5(e) The development should positively relate the 'tent' to Kensington High Street, whilst integrating with and The proposed use of the 'tent' as part of planning application for the redevelopment of the site.
+CA5(e) The development should positively relate the 'tent' to Kensington High Street, whilst integrating with and enhancing the parkland setting.
+The proposed use of the 'tent' as part of planning application for the redevelopment of the site.
+Is the proposed use of the Commonwealth Institute 'tent building' one which will secure its continued use and provide regeneration benefits for Kensington High Street?
 Annual Acolaid development control administration system.

-enhancing the parkland setting.
 CA5(f) Provide other contributions identified in the Planning Obligations SPD and site specific SPD.
 The proposed contributions as part of planning application for the redevelopment of the site.
 Annual Acolaid development control administration system.